microsoft/charticulator.com/_docs/02_user_interaction.md

 As Charticulator by default handles the data in the order they appear in the table, the default order of the axes labels is determined by how the data is ordered in the table.
 Therefore, Charticualtor allows you to chanage the order of the X and Y axes labels.
 You can either automatically order them by data values or manually reorder them with a drag-and-drop interaction.
 In addition, you can reverse the current order of the labels, or reset to the default order.

 {% include image.html src="/images/docs/axis-sort.png" alt="Axis Sort" width="400px" center="true" %}

+<h2 id="data-driven-guides">Data-Driven Guides</h2>

+A <a href="http://ddg.namwkim.org/" target="_blank">data-driven guide</a> provides data-driven anchor points from data columns sharing the same numerical unit (e.g., min and max temperature values). ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="0.00,8.09" openTutorial="tutorial5" %}) It can be displayed as an axis, though to avoid duplicated axes, Charticulator shows only the first instance.
+Glyph elements can be snapped to these anchor points by adding layout constraints (e.g., placing the circle mark at the anchor point of the “Avg.
+Temperature” data column). ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="35.07,45.09" openTutorial="tutorial5" %})

+A glyph can have multiple data-driven guides.
+For example, a diverging bar chart has the mark for one data column pointing right or up, and the mark for another data column pointing in the opposite direction (i.e., left or down, respectively).
+You can create a diverging bar chart by adding two data-driven guides, facing each other

+{% include image.html src="/images/docs/data-driven-guides.png" alt="Data-Driven Guides" width="450px" center="true" %}

+To learn more about data-driven guides, please refer to <a href="http://ddg.namwkim.org/" target="_blank">the work of Kim et al. (2016)</a>.

 <h2 id="layout-composition">Layout Composition</h2>